atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Spotify's Discover Weekly feature**
 -
 Besides social media, I mostly find new music through Spotify's Discover Weekly playlist.
+Does it often recommend songs/artists you already listen to?
+Yeah.
+Does it usually contain mostly the same kind of Gen Z shoegaze slop?
+Yeah.

 **Windmill Scene (that isn't Geese)**
 -